 - Virginia State Tax Credit.
 A Virginia state tax credit has been established for conservation easements at 40% of the value of the easement.
-The amount of the credit used by a taxpayer may not exceed $20,000 for taxable years 2015 and 2016 and $50,000 for taxable year 2017 and each taxable year thereafter, but any unexpended portion may be carried forward for the next 10 taxable years.
+The amount of the credit that may be used by a taxpayer may not exceed $20,000 for taxable years 2015 and 2016 and $50,000 for taxable year 2017 and each taxable year thereafter, but any unexpended portion may be carried forward for the next 10 taxable years.
 For each taxpayer, in any one taxable year, the credit used may not exceed the amount of income tax otherwise due.
 In addition, any unexpended portion may be transferred to another Virginia taxpayer.
 A recent tax court opinion suggests that the income from the sale of tax credits held for more than one year prior to sale may receive more favorable long-term capital gains treatment.
 (Check with your tax advisor or attorney to determine whether and when tax credits should be sold.)
-Tax credits in excess of $1 million or more will be issued only if the conservation value of the on the donation has been verified by the Director of the Department of Conservation and Recreation (DCR) based on criteria adopted by the Virginia Land Conservation Foundation.
+Tax credits in excess of $1 million or more will be issued only if the conservation value of the donation has been verified by the Director of the Department of Conservation and Recreation (DCR) based on criteria adopted by the Virginia Land Conservation Foundation.
 Pre-filing review of the conservation value is available through DCR.
-There is a limit on the amount of tax credits that the Department of Taxation may issue in each calendar year.
-The tax credit ceiling was set in calendar year 2008 at $100 million, which ceiling is adjusted annually by changes in the consumer price index.
+There is a $75 million limit on the amount of tax credits that the Department of Taxation may issue in each calendar year.
 Form LPC-1 must be filed with the Department of Taxation for registration of credits and Form LPC-2 for transfer of credits.
 For an easement conveyed on or after July 1, 2015, the LPC-1 application must be filed with the Department of Taxation by December 31st of the year following the calendar year of the conveyance or the credit will be disallowed.